South Batemans Bay link road

 The Ridge Road (now Glenella Road) to the Princes Highway

-The final approach from the new link road to the highway will be designed and constructed once NSW Roads and Maritime Services (RMS) determine the final design for the highway intersection.
+The final approach from the new link road to the highway will be designed and constructed once NSW Roads and Maritime Services (RMS) determine the final design.

 Princes Highway intersection